-Information and data collection is crucial to building a picture of schools in Wales and providing them with the tools for self-evaluation and improvement.
-The information we collect is used for a variety of reasons.
+Information and data collection is crucial to building a picture of schools and providing them with the tools for self-evaluation and improvement.

-We gather data on elements of school life such as attendance levels, the number of pupils eligible for free school meals,the number of teachers and pupils’ results at GCSE and A level.
+Data is collected on elements of school life such as GCSE and A level pupil results, attendance levels, the number of pupils eligible for free school meals and teacher numbers.

 One of the principles of our information and data collection is that data will only be requested and stored if it is useful.